Section 3.3 Double-Angle and Half-Angle Formulas

 Solution.

-Notice the Half-Angle Formulas all require us to know Since the given information describes the same triangle in Example 3.3.3, we refer to that problem to get
+Notice the Half-Angle Formulas all require us to know Since the given information describes the same triangle as in Example 3.3.3, we refer to that problem to get

-Next, since is in Quadrant III, so dividing by 2 gives us or Therefore, we conclude that lies in Quadrant II.
+Next, since is in Quadrant III, dividing by 2 gives us or Therefore, we conclude that lies in Quadrant II.

 (b)